Textile collection: the Gideon tapestries

-By the mid-1590s when Hardwick was taking shape, Bess had already furnished her great house at Chatsworth but could only bring a small proportion of the contents with her when she moved back to Hardwick, so in the winter of 1592/3 Bess went on a shopping spree while in London.
-Amongst her purchases were the Gideon set of tapestries purchased from the estate of Sir Christopher Hatton for the huge sum of £326 15s 9d (from which £5 was deducted because Bess had to change the Hatton coat of arms to her own).
+By the mid-1590s, when Hardwick was taking shape, Bess had already furnished her great house at Chatsworth but could only bring a small proportion of the contents with her when she moved back to Hardwick.
+So, in the winter of 1592/3 Bess went on a shopping spree while in London.
+Amongst her purchases were the Gideon set of tapestries bought from the estate of Sir Christopher Hatton for the huge sum of £326 15s 9d (the equivalent of £128,000 in today’s money).
+Bess negotiated a £5 reduction in the prices because she had to change the Hatton coat of arms to her own.

 Conservation in action

-To conserve a Gideon tapestry costs £278,000.
-The tapestry has been at the Conservation Studio undergoing extensive repair and stabilisation over the last two years.
-The process of conservation begins with sending the tapestry to Belgium for specialist cleaning.
-Once back at the Studio the team work to repair tears and replace stitches where possible.
+Each tapestry is taken to the National Trust's Conservation Studio in Norfolk.
+The process begins first with sending the tapestry to Belgium for specialist cleaning.
+Once back at the Studio the team work to repair tears and replace stitches where possible, all by hand.

-As the tapestry is so large (approximately 7m x 6m) we have to work from scaffolding to re-hang it.
+The tapestry (12th) returned to us last winter.
+Rehanging involves the use of scaffolding due to the sheer size of each one (approximately 7m x 6m).
 The tapestry is on a roll which is raised vertically and then unrolled from one side of the wall to the other.
 The top of the tapestry is secured with Velcro to two wooden battens fixed on the wall.
-The tapestry will then be left for at least two years without portraits hung over it so you can see it in all its glory, as originally intended.
+The tapestry is then left for at least two years without portraits hung over it to allow it to be seen in all its glory, as originally intended.

 A big thank you

-With thanks to your generous donations over the years, we’ve been able to conserve 11 of the 13 Gideon tapestries, which are hung in the 28ft high Long Gallery.
+It is thanks to your generous donations over the years that we’ve been able to conserve the Gideon tapestries which hang in the Long Gallery.

 Caring for our fragile textiles

-To keep the textiles at Hardwick in the best condition we…
+Keeping the textiles at Hardwick in the best condition involves us…

-- Keep them safe from light, heat and visitor’s fingers
+- Keeping them safe from light, heat and visitors' fingers

-- Clean them with goat’s hair brush and museum vacuum
+- Delicately cleaning them with goat hair brushes and a museum vacuum

 - Have them surveyed and get regular condition reports